Georgia eviction laws

 Step #3: Posting a Writ of Possession

-After a successful judgment, the court will issue you a Writ of Possession.
+After the landlord wins, the court will issue the landlord a Writ of Possession.
 A writ of possession is an order from the court giving possession of the property back to the landlord.

 The writ directs the constable or sheriff to take control of the premises and give it back to the landlord.